Coastal Surveillance Market

 Recent Developments

-In April 2021, Wärtsilä and the container port Tanger Med unveiled a long-term partnership aimed at advancing smart port solutions.
-This collaboration entails the supply and implementation of a Wärtsilä Navi-Harbour VTS System, which includes the Port Link Port Management Information System, IALA Advanced Coastal Surveillance Radars, and VHF Radio Sub-System.
+- In April 2021, Wärtsilä and the container port Tanger Med launched a long-term partnership to advance smart port solutions, including the implementation of the Wärtsilä Navi-Harbour VTS System with Port Link Port Management Information System, IALA Advanced Coastal Surveillance Radars, and VHF Radio Sub-System.

 |